 The practice manger described the process that was in place for treating patients who were classed as vulnerable or at risk.
-We were told that if a vulnerable patient required treatment at the practice, they would be asked to arrive and wait in their car until they were called into the practice by a member of staff.
-The staff member would ensure that the patient would use a separate door to other patients and would then be taken directly into a separate clinical room where they could be seen and treated as quickly as possible.
+We were told that if a vulnerable patient required treatment at the practice, they were called into the practice by a member of staff and would spend as little time in the practice as possible.
 Thus reducing the risk of cross infection.

 We also enquired about meeting the needs of Welsh speaking patients when accessing healthcare services.
 The practice manager told us that there are a number of patients registered with the practice whose first language is Welsh.
-There are also a number of staff, at the practice, who speak Welsh and can meet the needs of these patients.
+There are also a number of staff, at the practice, who speak Welsh and can meet the needs of these patients if they wish to communicate in this medium.
 The practice manager also told us that the practice has use of a translation service provided by the Health Board.
 Additionally, we were informed that all signage and patient information is available bi-lingually.